-End of summer party games
+End-of-summer party games

 - Outdoor board games.
 Bring your favorite board games outdoors, but with larger versions.
-Check out this outdoor checkerboard.
-Or if you’re ambitious, you can try to make one yourself with a large sheet painted with black and red boxes.
+Check out this outdoor checkerboard, or if you’re ambitious, you can try to make one yourself with a large sheet, painted with black-and-red boxes.
 Another large version of a popular game is this Giant Wooden Toppling Tower.
 For those who want an easy, relaxed game, check out this giant Connect 4.

-For the kids, set up some water balloons, relay races, a piñata, kickball, or tug of war if you’re feeling really ambitious.
+For the kids, set up some water balloons, relay races, a piñata, kickball, or a tug of war if you’re feeling really ambitious.

-End of summer party food ideas
+End-of-summer party food ideas

-No end of summer party is complete without good food and drinks.
+No end-of-summer party is complete without good food and drinks.
 If you have a garden, your vegetables will be in abundance, so find ways to incorporate them into each dish.
 Here are some mouthwatering suggestions.

 - Arugula, watermelon, and feta salad.
-This one is light for summer and very tasty.
+This one is light for summer and is very tasty.
 Check out the refreshing recipe.

 - Summer salmon niçoise.
-This recipe can double as a main dish as well because it’s full of protein from the salmon and eggs.
+This recipe can double as a main dish, as well, because it’s full of protein from the salmon and eggs.

 Mouthwatering main dishes:

 - Burgers.
-Summer is not complete without a burger with all the fixings.
+Summer is not complete without a burger with all the fixings!
 Add some different flavors by grilling the tomatoes, onions, mushrooms, and peppers to go on top.
-For another twist try grilled bacon, pineapple, and hot peppers for a Hawaiian feel.
+For another twist, try grilled bacon, pineapple, and hot peppers for a Hawaiian feel.

-- Frozen souffle.
-These refreshing treats are the perfect light ending to a filling meal.
+- Frozen soufflé.
+These refreshing treats are the perfect, light ending to a filling meal.
 Check out the recipe.

 - Pie.
-Peach, blueberry, cherry, or apple—they are all yummy, juicy treats especially if the fruit is fresh off the tree.
-Add some vanilla ice cream and you’ll win rave reviews from guests of all ages.
+Peach, blueberry, cherry, or apple—they are all yummy, juicy treats, especially if the fruit is fresh off the tree.
+Add some vanilla ice cream, and you’ll win rave reviews from guests of all ages.